doug2k1/nanogen/docs-src/pages/docs.md

 Contents of the page goes here...
 ```

 Make sure this data is at the top of the page, separated by `---`.
-This block of page data is usually refered as **front matter**.
+This block of page data is usually referred as **front matter**.

 This data can also be used inside the layout, with the `page` prefix: